karammulc/Karas-Jams-Case-Study/SQL.md

 |------------------------|------------------------|----------------:|-------------------:|
 | 2023-05-31 20:28:00 UTC | 2024-06-01 23:57:00 UTC | 367             | 528,689           |

-#### Cartesian Product / Cross Join must be used for this calculation
+#### Cartesian Product / Cross Join had to be used for this calculation
 ``` SQL
 WITH time_frame AS (
   SELECT